-When we talk about the Shar-Pei we are talking about one of the oldest known breeds.
-Genetic studies indicate that this is one of the breeds closest to wolves, although its appearance and behavior is very different from them.
+When we talk about the Shar Pei, we are talking about one of the oldest known breeds.
+Genetic studies indicate that this is one of the breeds closest to wolves, although its appearance and behavior are very different from theirs.

-Skin folds give the Shar-Pei its distinctive wrinkled appearance, which make the dogs look old and wise beyond their years.
+Skin folds give the Shar Pei its distinctive wrinkled appearance, which makes the dogs look old and wise beyond their years.
 The dog’s coat is short and dense and comes in several characteristic shades, such as red, black, chocolate, blue, or gray.

-Most of the diseases that affect the Shar-Pei breed have relations with their peculiar skin.
+Most of the diseases that affect the Shar Pei breed involve their peculiar skin.
 They have a high probability of suffering from allergies, dryness, hair loss, fungus in the areas of the folds, and infections.

-The Shar-Pei requires a lot of care, so owners must be prepared for the veterinary expenses for their care.
+The breed requires a lot of care, so owners must be prepared for the veterinary expenses for their care.

-The Shar-Pei is affectionate and intelligent and known for its distinctive skin folds.
-To adopt a Shar-Pei, check Petfinder.com.
+The breed is affectionate and intelligent and known for its distinctive skin folds.
+To adopt a Shar Pei, check Petfinder.com.

 Hannah Butler works as a web developer and designer who writes for WriteMyPaper4Me.